-Tom has over fifteen years of experience working in Kansas City and internationally to promote sustainable development patterns and an improved ethic of environmental stewardship.
+Tom has over twenty years of experience working in Kansas City and internationally to promote sustainable development patterns and an improved ethic of environmental stewardship.
 He has worked for the Mid-America Regional Council for twelve years, serving as Director of Environmental Programs since 2001.
 In this position, Tom oversees regional environmental policy and planning initiatives related to open space conservation, air quality, watershed management and solid waste management.

 James Joerke | Public Policy Specialist

 James Joerke has worked on environmental issues at the local government level since 1997.
 He has overseen solid waste and watershed protection programs, planned and implemented energy efficiency and conservation projects, conducted energy audits, and developed greenhouse gas inventories and mitigation plans.
 James served over ten years as an air quality planner and program manager at the Mid-America Regional Council and also spent two years as a Peace Corps volunteer in the Russian Far East.
 He holds a Master of Public Affairs degree from Indiana University.

 Kay Johnson | Attorney

 Kay Johnson retired from the practice of law after over 25 years with Lathrop Gage, served as the interim Executive Director for the local ACLU and then spent a few years writing grant applications for several non-profits.
 Her current volunteer activities include serving on boards or committees for Roanoke Park Conservancy, Rosedale Farmers Market, State Line Service League, UMKC Cockefair Advisory Committee and KC Mothers in Charge.